 Download lots of free apps and games

 Storage permitting, why not download loads of free games and apps in advance to ease the boredom?
+Or bank on the fact your inflight entertainment system has them (on flights with individual screens only).
 Failing that, you could always hunt for a free Ebook or buy a book at the airport terminal.

 Have a good old nap!